Quick Guide | Clone Windows 10/11 to USB Drive (Bootable)

 - Question from tomshardware.com

-USB drives contains flash drives and external hard drives connected via USB, and yes you can clone Windows to USB drive as long as the capacity is sufficient.
+USB drives contain flash drives and external hard drives connected via USB, and yes you can clone Windows to a USB drive as long as the capacity is sufficient.
 But is it a good idea to do this?

-• If your internal hard drive is running out space or performing poorly, you may move OS to USB drive and boot from it to get better speed;
+• If your internal hard drive is running out of space or performing poorly, you may move the OS to a USB drive and boot from it to get better speed;

-Whichever case you are in, you can clone Windows 11/10 to USB drive for the convenience.
+Whichever case you are in, you can clone Windows 11/10 to a USB drive for convenience.
 Keep reading to learn how to do it successfully.

 clone windows to usb drive

-How to move installed Windows to USB drive
+How to move installed Windows to a USB drive

-This really depends on your purpose to clone Windows to USB drive.
+This really depends on your purpose to clone Windows to a USB drive.

 If you want to create a portable OS that can be accessed on multiple computers, and can be booted from a USB-connected external drive, there's a Windows To Go feature integrated in Windows 10 Enterprise/Education.

-However, Windows To Go is removed since Windows 10 version 2004.
+However, Windows To Go has been removed since Windows 10 version 2004.
 It doesn’t support feature updates and also requires a specific type of USB that is no longer supported by many OEMs.

 If you are running earlier versions of Windows 10, and still want to create a Windows To Go workspace, you can refer to this Microsoft tutorial.
 For newer OS such as Windows 11, please check this Windows To Go Creator.